 Like the other food-fiends on this list, trans fats contribute to silent inflammation – the number one cause of most health conditions in the UAE, including heart disease, high blood-pressure, diabetes and cancer.

 Inflammation ages the body from the inside by eating away at the telomeres at the end of your chromosomes.
-In time this damage causes the chromosome to divide, which shortens the telomere.
+In time, this damage causes the chromosome to divide, which shortens the telomere.
 Not only is telomere length a sign of how old you are, it is also a yardstick for just how well your body is aging.
+(If you are interested, we do telomere testing as part of our Executive Health Care screening package at Novomed Centers Integrative Medicine.)
 In simple terms, the shorter the telomere, the less efficient the chromosome; and the less efficient the chromosome, the less able it is to regenerate your vital organs to keep you young and healthy.

 Just in case you needed another reason to steer well clear, a recent study by the University of California, San Diego School of Medicine showed men who ate most trans fats performed far worse in cognitive and memory tests than those who didn’t.
 It would seem that while trans fats may preserve food for longer, when it comes to our bodies, they have quite the opposite effect.

 If you’re feeling – or looking – older than your years, look at your diet first.
 If you are not eating natural foods, then you are doing it wrong.
-If you are confused about what “a natural way of eating” is, then start by reading my Paleo article, which you can find here.
+If you are confused about what “a natural way of eating” is, then start by investigating the Paleo approach.